A Stepwise Approach to Tackling CRM and Marketing Automation

-In the case of customer relationship management (CRM), firms can utilize the software to manage contacts, track conversations, and shorten business development cycles.
-With a little bit of data entry, firms can save time searching for valuable information, be smarter during client-facing conversations, and convert leads into retained clients.
-It can also play a vital part in ensuring continuity and preserving institutional memory, particularly when employees initially involved in a client relationship leave the firm.
+In the case of customer relationship management (CRM), companies can utilize the software to manage contacts, track conversations, and shorten business development cycles.
+With a little bit of data entry, they can save time searching for valuable information, be smarter during client-facing conversations, and convert leads into retained clients.
+It can also play a vital part in ensuring continuity and preserving institutional memory, particularly when employees initially involved in a client relationship leave the business.

 Anna Shapiro of Boston-based family law firm Shapiro Legal, for example, found CRM to be “a lifesaver in that [her firm] can now quickly determine and separate what is intra-office communication and what is billable client hours.”
 According to Shapiro, the firm’s daily billable hours increased substantially after the implementation of its CRM system.

 Of course, implementing a CRM platform and using it optimally is a huge undertaking.
 But taking a stepwise approach can make it easier.

 A clear vision is important when installing and integrating any new system.
 First and foremost, ask yourself a few questions: What are our objectives and goals?
 Are you simply seeking to track relationships, or do you need to better manage a complex, multi-step sales process through improvements?